Match ends, Cardiff City 0, Bristol City 1.

 - Shots on Target

 Second Half ends, Cardiff City 0, Bristol City 1.

 Substitution, Bristol City.
-Taylor Moore replaces Pedro Pereira.
+Taylor Moore replaces Jamie Paterson.

-Nathaniel Mendez-Laing (Cardiff City) wins a free kick in the attacking half.
+Chris Martin (Bristol City) wins a free kick in the defensive half.

 Substitution, Cardiff City.
 Josh Murphy replaces David Junior Hoilett.